 Axillary shoots from the leaf axils are usually only pruned if they are extremely long or as vigorous as the associated main shoot.
 During training, axillary shoots are not trimmed, because their carbon dioxide assimilation actually strengthens the plant.

 Often summer pruning is carried out to achieve a very neat appearance of the grapevine espalier (Image 03).
 Vines without summer pruning are much bushier and grow further into the space away from the façade (Image 04).
 Summer pruning also reduces the workload for winter pruning, because the vine is already more manageable (Image 05).

-An alternative to summer pruning may be to let all shoots grow fully and then, either partially or entirely, change to Rod Pruning or Cane Pruning during the next winter pruning, which means all that vigour can be transferred to the grapes.
+An alternative to summer pruning may be to let all shoots grow fully and then, either partially or entirely, to change to rod pruning or cane pruning during the next winter pruning, which means that all that vigour can be transferred to the grapes.
 In later years, it will become easier to establish a balance between growth vigour and fruitfulness.

-In a broader sense, summer canopy management also includes "foliage thinning" around the grape zones in late summer.
-Single leaves which cover the ripening grapes are removed; this is best done in 2 - 3 stages over 2 weeks, never all at once due to risk of grape sunburn.
-Thinning of foliage does not mean that the grapes will be sweeter, but they will colour better.
-In addition, the grapes dry faster after rain, preventing botrytis bunch rot.
+Summer pruning in the broader sense also includes "foliage thinning" around the grape zones in late summer.
+Single leaves covering the ripening grapes are removed; this is best done in 2-3 stages over 2 weeks-- never all at once due to risk of grape sunburn.
+Defoliation does not mean that the grapes will be sweeter, but they will colour better.
+The grapes will also dry faster after rain, preventing botrytis bunch rot (grey mold).
 However, when in doubt, foliage thinning should be omitted.